Porn star Stormy Daniels sues President Trump for defamation

-The porn actress alleging a sexual encounter with President Donald Trump is escalating her legal fight, suing the president for defamation.
+The porn actress alleging an affair with President Donald Trump is escalating her legal fight, suing the president for defamation.

 Stormy Daniels filed the complaint in federal court in New York on Monday.
-At issue is a tweet Trump made in which he dismissed a composite sketch that Daniels says depicted a man who threatened her in 2011 to stay quiet about her alleged relationship with Trump.
+At issue is a tweet Trump made in which he dismissed a composite sketch that Daniels says depicted a man who threatened her in 2011 to stay quiet about her alleged sexual encounter with Trump.

 In the tweet earlier in April, Trump said: "A sketch years later about a nonexistent man.
 A total con job, playing the Fake News Media for Fools (but they know it)!"